AmirMotefaker/ChatGPT-Web-Application/README.md

 # ChatGPT Web Application

-### Create Your ChatGPT Web App with Streamlit in thon
+### Create Your ChatGPT Web App with Streamlit in Python

 # Introduction